For Cultural Institutions

 Build sustainable partnerships.

-LLN facilitates collaboration between cultural institutions, tourism partners, and educational innovators—opening doors to joint programming, co-branded learning content, and shared audiences.
+Collaborate with other cultural institutions, tourism partners, and educational innovators on joint programming, co-branded learning content, and shared audiences.

 Generate new revenue streams.

-New membership types, sponsored activities, educator professional development programs, and program collaborations are just a few ideas of what how you can create earned-income opportunities while maintaining mission alignment.
+Memberships, sponsored activities, professional development programs, and program collaborations are just a few ways to create earned-income opportunities while maintaining mission alignment.

 Be part of a national movement.

-As learning continues to move beyond classrooms, LLN positions cultural institutions as leaders in the future of education, helping communities rediscover that learning happens everywhere.
-Homeschool and microschool populations are the fastest growing demographics in K-12 education - don't miss the opportunity to connect with groups who are hungry for the types of content you provide.
+As learning increasingly moves beyond traditional classrooms, LLN positions cultural institutions as leaders in the future of education.
+Homeschool and microschool populations are the fastest-growing demographics in K–12; don’t miss the chance to connect with learners eager for the experiences you provide.!

 What Appears in the Directory

-Each state will have its own page with a list of participating institution, and information on each that includes:
+Each state will have its own dedicated page containing cards that list all participating institutions, displaying information on each that includes:

 -